aws-samples/aws-serverless-workshops/CrossRegion/1_API/README.md

 ![ticket and heath visual](images/api-ticket-health.png)

-Next we will create two methods – one for Get and one for Post/Put
+Next we will create two methods – one for GET and one for POST

 Select `ticket` under *resources*, and from the *Actions* drop-down select **Create Method** and then choose `GET` as your first method and select the check-box to confirm creation: